reach-sh/reach-lang/docs/src/tut/mkt/index.md

  It takes in an `Object` of the `seller`'s `announcement` and `products`.
  And then returns an `Object` containing the `buyer`'s `choice` and `quantity`.

 That is all that needs to be done in the backend for now.
-It now time to move to the frontend.
+Attention would be given to the frontend now.

 ### {#tut-mkt-basic-accounts} Create Accounts
 In the [previous section](##tut-mkt-starter-frontend), contracts were setup for the `{!rsh} Participant`s: